Frequently asked questions

 Where can I get a mortgage from?

 You can apply for a mortgage from a bank or other financial institution, building society or specialist mortgage lender.
-Although you can apply directly, using an independent mortgage broker or adviser might help you find the right deal.
+Although you can apply directly, using an independent mortgage broker or advisor might help you find the right deal.

 What is a repayment mortgage?